rana95vishal/chromatin_DL/README.md

 <img src="https://github.com/rana95vishal/chromatin_DL/blob/main/figures/dict_org.png" width="600">
 </p>

 The algorithm has two major components: an MCMC-based network subsampling and an iterative optimization to learn the dictionary.
+We separated the MCMC sampling procedure for generating online samples from the iterative optimization procedure to improve the overall efficiency.
+The MCMC sampling procedure can be found in the folder `sampling`.

 ## Example with Synthetic Data